phdonn/LoL-Match-Prediction/README.md

 ## Data Cleaning Steps and Exploratory Data Analysis

-The dataset originally contained 116,064 rows and 161 columns.
-The `golddiffat25` column, which represents the gold difference at the 25-minute mark, had 23,520 missing values, while the `result` column had no missing values.
-Rows with missing values in `golddiffat25` were dropped because this column is critical for analysis, reducing the dataset to 92,544 rows.
-Both `golddiffat25` and `result` columns were converted to numeric data types to ensure compatibility with analytical methods.
-The cleaned dataset now includes only complete data, ensuring the results are accurate and reliable.
+The dataset initially had 116,064 rows and 161 columns.
+The `golddiffat25` column, crucial for analysis, had 23,520 missing values, while `result` had none.
+Dropping rows with missing `golddiffat25` reduced the dataset to 92,544 rows.
+Both columns were converted to numeric types for compatibility, ensuring accurate and reliable analysis with complete data.

-The data cleaning process significantly impacted the analysis by removing incomplete data points that could have introduced errors.
-Although the dataset size was reduced, this step preserved the integrity of the results.

 ### Cleaned Data Head